developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/index.md

 Custom JavaScript XML Guide

 Custom JavaScript XML file is used for defining custom javascript code block based on the user requirement.
 For complete details, refer Custom JavaScript Definition Guide for creating custom xml file which contains custom JavaScript snippets to be called by custom on-screen buttons or other app functions.
+-->

 -----

-## buttonxmlfile Path Tag
+## Button.xml Path
-Specifies the location of `button.xml`, an optional file containing configuration settings for the custom on-screen buttons on the device. **Note**: This tag is not included in the default `Config.xml` file.
-If added as shown below, Enterprise Browser will read the `button.xml` file (if present) from the specified folder when the app launches.
+The &lt;buttonxmlfile&gt; tag specifies the location of `button.xml` in an app's `Config.xml` file, which contains the majority of its runtime settings. **Note**: This tag is not included in the default `Config.xml` file and must be added as shown below.
+Enterprise Browser will read the `button.xml` file if present in the specified folder each time the app launches.
 For more information, see the [&lt;buttonxmlfile&gt; path tag](../configreference/#buttonxmlfile) in `Config.xml` reference.

 **Possible Values**: